-- Remedial grading is recommended to be performed within the proposed building area in order to the upper portion of the near-surface native alluvial soils.
+- Initial site preparation should include stripping of any surficial vegetation.
+The surficial vegetation, and any organic soils should be properly disposed of off-site. - Demolition should include utilities and any other subsurface improvements that will not remain in place with the new development.
+Debris resultant from demolition should be disposed of off-site. - Remedial grading is recommended to be performed within the proposed building area in order to remove all of the undocumented fill soils in their entirety, the upper portion of the near-surface native alluvial soils, and any soils disturbed during the demolition and stripping process.
 The proposed building area should be overexcavated to a depth of at least 5 feet below existing grade and to a depth of 4 feet below proposed building pad subgrade elevation, whichever is greater.
 Within the foundation influence zones, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade.
 The overexcavation should extend horizontally at least 5 feet beyond the building and foundation perimeters. - After the overexcavation has been completed, the resulting subgrade soils should be evaluated by the geotechnical engineer to identify any additional soils that should be removed.
-The resulting subgrade should then be scarified to a depth of 12 inches and moisture conditioned (or air dried) to 2 to 4 percent above optimum.
+The resulting subgrade should then be scarified to a depth of 12 inches and moisture conditioned (or air dried) to 0 to 4 percent above optimum.
 The previously excavated soils may then be replaced as compacted structural fill.
 All structural fill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density. - The new pavement and flatwork subgrade soils are recommended to be scarified to a depth of 12± inches, thoroughly moisture conditioned and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.